Zth (libzth)

 Notable other features include:

-• Finite State Machine implementation, which allows defining state transitions in an eDSL, and easily transfers a fiber into a fiber-aware FSM, properly handling polling timed guards.
+• Finite State Machine implementation, which allows defining state transitions in an eDSL, and easily transforms into a fiber-aware FSM, properly handling polling timed guards.

 • Extensible Poller framework, which allows poll()-like calls by fibers to be forwarded to a single poller server, which can be user-defined for custom pollable types.